Health Tourism in Turkey: 1.5 Million Visitors & $3 Billion Revenue in 2024

 Visitor Volume — Visual Chart

-Estimated Health Tourists to Turkey (thousands)
+Estimated Health Tourists in Turkey (in thousands)

 2015